NBA Trade Rumors: Julius Randle A Perfect Fit For Phoenix Suns [Opinion]

 Julius Randle’s frustration could turn into a gain for the Phoenix Suns.

-The Suns want a forward who can run the floor, score and rebound.
+The Suns want a forward who can run the floor, score, and rebound.
 An ability to blend in and become part of a young nucleus is another thing Suns are seeking in a frontcourt player.
 Julius Randle has somewhat of a throwback basketball game.
 He can do a little bit of everything well enough.

 The Phoenix Suns play a lot of small-ball when they move T.J.
 Warren over to power forward.
 Dragan Bender usually starts at the four for the Suns.
-Bender has the height at 7-foot-1, but he does not have the frame to fight for rebounds with regularity.
-If the Suns can plug in a small, yet agile player next to Warren and Bender they will be able to play at a frenetic pace.
+Bender has the height at 7 foot 1, but he does not have the frame to fight for rebounds with regularity.
+If the Suns can plug in a small yet agile player next to Warren and Bender, they will be able to play at a frenetic pace.

 Julius Randle is slighty slower than most of the top players at his position.
 The Los Angeles Lakers have occasionally used him as an undersized center.
 Randle has flourished when given this opportunity.

 Julius Randle can play in a similar role for the Phoenix Suns.
 Randle would be ideal for the Suns.
-The Suns current centers are Tyson Chandler, Greg Monroe and Alex Len.
+The Suns’ current centers are Tyson Chandler, Greg Monroe, and Alex Len.

 Chandler gives the Suns rim-protection, but he has never been viewed as a good offensive player.
-His age, Chandler is 35, is also a huge factor.
-If the Suns had the same Tyson Chandler, who was a dominant defensive player six years ago there would be no discussion in adding frontcourt help.
+His age, 35, is also a huge factor.
+If the Suns had the same Tyson Chandler, who was a dominant defensive player six years ago, there would be no discussion in adding frontcourt help.

 The Phoenix Suns got a solid scorer in Greg Monroe.
 Defensively, he is slightly below average.
 That is due to Monroe’s footwork.
 Also, he is on the last year of his contract.
 The Suns have no guarantees of keeping him beyond this season.